C-bowman/inference-tools/docs/source/getting_started.rst

 .. image:: plot_diagnostics_example.png

-The diagnostics plot shows the history of the chains log-probability, the convergence tuning parameters such as proposal distribution widths, and effective sample size estimates for each parameter.
+The diagnostics plot shows the history of the chains log-probability, the convergence of tuning parameters such as proposal distribution widths, and effective sample size estimates for each parameter.

 As this problem has six free parameters, the resulting posterior distribution is six-dimensional,